genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v2/index.md

 ## Introduction

 `AnnotateAndVisualizeTfSites` annotates transcription factor binding sites across a DNA sequence.
 Multiple transcription factors can be analyzed.
-Each binding site is labeled with the TF name and a unique binding site ID.
-If a relative affinity/score dataset is provided for a transcription factor, the  affinity/score of this site will be labeled and the intensity of the binding site’s color will be proportional to the  affinity/score.
+Each binding site is labeled with a unique binding site ID and its start and end position.
+If reference data is provided for a transcription factor, the affinity/score of this site will be labeled and the intensity of the binding site’s color will be proportional to the affinity/score.

 ## Methodology

+Transcription factor information can be given in multiple ways.
+It can be provided in the TF information file and/or in the batch PFM custom file.
+For batch PFM data, there are several features that can be customized, including the minimum score, site color, and use of pseudocounts.

-We iterate across every k-mer in the DNA sequence and identify those that conform to the binding site definition for each transcription factor.
-For each binding site, we report its sequence, position, TF name,  affinity/score (if PBM/PFM data is given), direction (“+” if it follows the given binding site definition and “-” if it follows the reverse complement of the binding site definition), and a unique ID.
+The two reference data types that can be provided are affinity (i.e. PBM) and score (i.e. PFM).
+To find predicted binding sites for PBM data, we iterate across every k-mer in the DNA sequence and identify those that conform to the binding site definition for each transcription factor.
+To find predicted binding sites for PFM data, we can also use a binding site definition but it is not required.
+If a site definition is not provided, we use the minimum score to define a predicted binding site.
+For each binding site, we report its sequence, TF name, matrix ID (if using the batch PFM custom option), start position, end position, reference data type, value (if reference data is given), direction (“+” if it follows the given binding site definition and “-” if it follows the reverse complement of the binding site definition), and a unique ID.
+The TFs given in the TF information file and batch PFM custom file are outputted in two separate files.

-Using the binding sites identified in the DNA sequence, an image of the DNA sequence and all annotated binding sites is generated.
+Using the list of binding sites predicted in the DNA sequence, an image of the DNA sequence and all annotated binding sites is generated.
 Each binding site is plotted as a polygon that points in the direction of the site (right for positive, left for negative, and straight for a palindrome sequence).

-The image can be outputted in one of two ways: (1) zoom into a portion of the sequence or (2) separate the entire sequence into windows.
-If the sequence is greater than 500 nucleotides in length, the sequence will automatically be separated into windows and outputted as separate files.
-The maximum size for each window is 500 nucleotides.
+If the user wishes to analyze only a portion of the sequence, then a zoom range can be specified.
+If the sequence is greater than 500 nucleotides in length, the sequence will automatically be separated into 500-bp windows and outputted as separate files.
+In addition, the individual files will be appended together to create a single output file with the entire sequence.

 ## Parameters